CHAPTER 1

 “We should waste him right here,” Davies said.
 “Little bastard shot Thompson.
 Can’t let him live.”

-The boy spat at Zoe's feet.
+The boy spat at Zoe’s feet.
 When had such hatred consumed him?
-Was it put there, or created?
+Was it put there, or created through experience?

-Ramirez rushed forward and struck his head.
-He fell and then pushed himself up immediately, face half covered in sand.
+Ramirez rushed forward and struck the boy in the head.
+He fell and then pushed himself up immediately, face half-covered in sand.

-Zoe saw both truths.
-The weapon he would become.
-And the child he still was.
-That stubborn jaw reminded her of Amanda's defiance when told she couldn't have more than ten stuffies in bed.
+Zoe saw both truths: the weapon he would become and the child he still was.
+The stubborn set of his jaw reminded her of Amanda’s defiance when she was told she couldn’t have more than ten stuffies in bed.

 “Let him go.”